Building A Budget With Allocations - All Flexibility Levels

 Staffing Allocations

-Student Based Budgeting (SBB) ECE/Early Learning Center (ELC) Weight Allocation
+Student-Based Budgeting (SBB) ECE/Early Learning Center (ELC) Weight Allocation

 Budgeting Recommendations